 There are also a few health effects that needs mention.
 For example, extended use of VR can cause health problem.
 And not to mention the lack of energy.
 Just like any programmed software, things can often go wrong.
 When they do, the whole operation can stop, till it’s fixed again.

-But as you might have noticed, the VR tech is constantly improving.
+But as you might have noticed, VR tech is constantly improving, and Virtual Reality Application Development is becoming more popular.
 Big corporations like Sony and Facebook are pushing the technology further.
 Every year, they are making it more accessible to everyday consumers.

 It can completely change the education system from the ground up.
 It can change the ways we train pilots.
 And even help our military train.